snabbco/snabb/CONTRIBUTING.md

 PRs that require further work, and `[sketch]` for PRs that are not meant to be merged at all.

-Please cross reference related issues and PRs extensively by mentioning them in descriptions or comments (#XXX), as it helps maintainers to read up on related information.

 Our [Documentation Guide](https://github.com/SnabbCo/snabbswitch/blob/master/src/doc/documentation-guide.md)
 gives pointers on how to contribute to the project's documentation.